warlord0/cbr-manager/README.md

 # cbr-manager
 Electron Comic Book Manager &amp; Reader

-# Not currently fit for consuption
+# Not currently fit for consumption

 This is my first foray into Node.js and Electron.
 It's to be a recreation of an application I originally developed in C# DotNet that I require to become cross platform, hence my use of Electron.